sirg3/std-thread-stacksize/README.md

 ##Portability

-This has been lightly tested on OS X. Adding support for other platforms would require writing the appropriate trampoline function in assembly and functions to allocate and free 'stack' memory.
+This has been lightly tested on OS X and iOS.
+Adding support for other platforms would require writing the appropriate trampoline function in assembly and functions to allocate and free 'stack' memory.

 ## License